HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-children before puberty; in a larger review study (n=311) the age range was between 5 and 8 years (Santi M et al. 2018).
+Children before puberty; in a larger review study (n=311), age ranged from 5- 8 years (Santi M et al. 2018).
+Less frequently in adulthood.

 ImagingThis section has been translated automatically.